Business Guide to Online Trial Offers, Product Memberships, and Negative Options

 I. Use of the terms "free", "trial", and "$0.00"

 When a business advertises using the word "free" or other words of similar meaning, it triggers the application of Utah Admin Code R152-11-4.
 "Other words of similar meaning" could include the words "trial offer" or a representation showing an item is $0.00 in an online checkout.
 Below is an overview of rules that may apply when representations such as these are made to consumers.

 The most fundamental guidance from R152-11-4 is that when you represent something as being free, it must actually be free.
 In short, an item must not be advertised as free if the business intends to charge for it.

 The Division has observed instances where businesses will promote a "free" item, "trial offer", or display an item as "$0.00" in the online checkout with a small shipping charge.
 The consumer will indeed checkout by paying a small shipping fee without paying for the item.
 However, after the 14 day trial, not only will the business charge for a new item shipped as part of the negative option, the business will also charge for the first item that was advertised to be free.
 This could be found to be a deceptive practice, and could represent an instance where an item was represented as free but was not, in fact, free.
-The Sample Website shows what is explained above.
+The Sample Website in section VIII shows what is explained above.